The original method of raising dough and, some people would argue, still the best.

 Eventually there will be enough yeast cells giving off carbon dioxide as a byproduct of their respiration to make bread rise.
 The interaction of the yeast and the natural enzymes they secrete will have a beneficial effect on the flavour, texture and aroma of the baked bread.

 At the same time, the populations of bacteria will increase.
 The interaction of these bacteria and the products of their respiration (including lactic and acetic acids) also contribute to the flavour, texture and aroma of the bread.
-Additional benefits in a genuine sourdough include slowing the staling of the loaf.
+Genuine sourdough may stale more slowly, and evidence suggests that the process might have health benefits.